X

 when

 Arnold was shot.
-The story was
+The story went

 that